 Thinking about how to spend your time meaningfully?
 Wanna feel like part of your community?
-Good news: there are many more opportunities to do just that beyond volunteering at the nearby soup kitchen, or donating your pre-loved items to various charities.
+Good news: There are many opportunities to do just that beyond volunteering at the nearby soup kitchen or donating your pre-loved items to various charities.
 If you want to put your money behind something impactful, social enterprises are a great way to support a good cause, and they deserve a damn good shoutout.

 The Social Space

 It’s a socially conscious haven at The Social Space, a multi-concept store that features a tea bar, cafe and fair trade retail area, all rolled into one.
-Cheryl and Daniel Ou are the power couple behind this wonderful space that trains and employs underprivileged women and men.
+Cheryl and Daniel Ou are the power couple behind this wonderful space that trains and employs underprivileged people.
 Trust us, you’ll want to bring your reusable shopping bag for this to shop ethical goodies like recycled tire footwear by Indosole, bamboo sunnies from Bambike and Sen Natural’s beauty products.
 And don’t even get us started on the “refillery”!
-Stock up on castile soap, shampoo, surface cleaner and dishwashing liquid sans pesky plastic bottles, you’re encouraged to bring your own.
+Stock up on castile soap, shampoo, surface cleaner and dishwashing liquid sans pesky plastic bottles, as you’re encouraged to bring your own.
 Its Chinatown location also features a nail salon, while its newer Marina One spot houses a second-floor space for pop-ups and workshops.

 The Social Space, two locations including #01-14, 333 Kreta Ayer Road, Singapore 080333 and #01-03 (Garden Tower), Marina One Residences, 5 Straits View, Singapore 018935

 Boheme Style Nomads

 This brand seeks to help single mums who are their family’s sole breadwinners.
 As its name suggests, you’ll find a lovely mix of bohemian-inspired jewellery with materials sourced sustainably (whenever possible) from artisans but hand-assembled right here by these ladies in Singapore.
-Keeping the “feel good fashion” mantra alive, the founders do not take a single cent from the company but give a fair wage of 40% to these hardworking women.
+Keeping the “feel-good fashion” mantra alive, the founders work with the company as volunteers and give a fair wage of 40% to these hardworking women.